-Why do some customers hate their web designers?
-Several of my clients have had it bad with their former web design companies.
-After hearing their complaints, I learned most of these clients felt ignored or abandoned, and for very good reasons.
-But I’m grateful they weren’t referred to me.
+Want to know why customers hate their web designers?
+Several of my clients had it bad while working with their former web design companies and for very good reasons.
+After hearing their complaints, I learned most of these clients felt ignored or abandoned.
+I’m grateful to be able to fix their websites.
 It’s always rewarding to finish projects for clients in desperate need of help.
 Want to know the most common client frustrations I hear?

 Here are 3 reasons why customers hate web designers: